 3. Institutions of Higher Education Subject to Special Provisions

-ARTICLE 132.
-Institutions of Higher Education attached to the Turkish Armed Forces and to security organisations are subject to the provisions of their respective special laws.
+Institutions of Higher Education attached to the Turkish Armed Forces and to the security organisation are subject to the provisions of their respective special laws

-F. Radio and Television Administrations and State-Financed News Agencies
+F. Radio and Television Administration and News Agencies with State Connection